 I want to emphasize the fact that you NEED to ‘pay’ yourself.
 Ideally, you want the amount you pull out of the company to match the amount you’re spending in your specific personal budget.
 You don’t want to pay yourself more than you need.
 But you also don’t want to pay yourself last.
 Regardless, you want to have enough cash in your personal accounts to float you through emergencies or through unexpected expenses.
 You don’t want to live paycheck to paycheck.
 But how do you do that?

 Now, you have an emergency fund.
 Congratulations!
 You’ve moved from paycheck to paycheck, and now, you can determine how often you need to pay yourself from your business.
 If your budget dictates that you need to pay yourself weekly, biweekly, or monthly, do so.
 Just make sure you pay yourself so that you can stay afloat.

-In the next article, I’ll talk about how much money you should ‘pay’ yourself.
+Now that we have determined how to pay yourself, in the next article I’ll talk about determining the amount you should ‘pay’ yourself.
 Let’s continue to make our lives, at least, financially simple!